schesa/metadefender-cloudformation/README.md

 ##### Notice:
 1. The AMI used for this script has MetaDefender running on the default port (8008).
-2. All the used EC2UserData scripts are defined added inline in the CloudFormation template for visibility.
+2. All the used EC2UserData scripts are defined inline in the CloudFormation template for visibility.
 The scripts are also available as shell/Powershell separately.

 ## Additional Resources
 In the *AWS CloudFormation User Guide*, you can view more information about the following topics: